Laptops

 The bit that would give me pause

 At £2,199 the base machine is the sweet spot, but Apple’s pricing ladder still punishes ambition.
 Climb toward 4TB on the M5 Pro, or step up to an M5 Max with serious memory, and you’re into the kind of money where the spec sheet stops feeling generous and starts feeling like leverage.
 The free storage bump giveth at the bottom of the range; the upgrade pricing taketh away further up.
+If you genuinely need that ceiling, weigh whether a tablet-led setup like an iPad Pro as a laptop replacement covers part of the load instead.

 What I’d actually do at £2,199